 Make one extra mortgage payment each year

-Making an extra mortgage payment each year (totaling 13 payments in a 12-month period) could reduce a 30-year mortgage loan to approximately 22 years.1
+Making an extra mortgage payment each year could reduce the term of your loan significantly.

 The most budget-friendly way to do this is to pay 1/12 extra each month.
 For example, by paying $975 each month on a $900 mortgage payment, you’ll have paid the equivalent of an extra payment by the end of the year.